The Keep on the Borderlands: Reception

 Ken Denmead of Wired listed the module as one of the "Top 10 D&D Modules I Found in Storage This Weekend".
 According to Denmead, the module "should give a party of low-levels a rather challenging time."

+Writing for Black Gate in 2014, Scott Taylor listed the cover art of Keep on the Borderlands by Jim Roslof as #8 in The Top 10 TSR Cover Paintings of All Time.

-Peterson commented that the original Keep on the Borderlands is "a classic, beloved module, whose Caves of Chaos owe no particular debt to Carr's Caverns of Quasqueton, though much of Carr's enlightening text about the art of dungeon mastering was effectively paraphrased in Gygax's version. [...]
+Jon Peterson commented that Keep on the Borderlands is "a classic, beloved module, whose Caves of Chaos owe no particular debt to Carr's Caverns of Quasqueton, though much of Carr's enlightening text about the art of dungeon mastering was effectively paraphrased in Gygax's version. [...]
 Because Keep on the Borderlands would ship with the Moldvay Basic Set, at the height of the D&D boom in 1981, it became one of the most widely known modules in D&D history, selling 750,000 copies a year.
 It might never have served as the gateway to adventure for so many players if it hadn't been for a certain legal dispute and its consequences".

+The French RPG magazine La Gazette du Donjon gave this adventure a rating of 3 out of 5, saying, "The fortified castle on the borders of the country is a very open introductory module in the sense that it gives free rein to the imagination of the players (and the dungeon master).
+The context of the castle can serve as a basis for many quests."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that this adventure "seems to be the culmination of design experiments that were taking place in the industry at large."
+Comparing Keep on the Borderlands to contemporaneous rival publications Tegel Manor and Snakepipe Hollow, Horvath called their simultaneous publications in the same year "a moment of parallel innovation ... perhaps an inevitable destination for RPG design."